Dollar Sign

 You employer may match contributions to a 401(k) plan.
 Doing so gives the employer a tax benefit and also is a benefit that can be used to attract and retain good employees.
 Any match must be the same for all employees within certain guidelines, although there are certain allowable eligibility requirements.
 The most common eligibility requirement for participating in a 401(k) plan is minimum employment, usually 1 year.

-Matching is usually done via a percentage, and there are many formulas.
-Most common is a 50% match on the amount contributed up to 6% (meaning your maximum match would be 3% when you put in 6% for a total contribution of 9%).
+Matching is typically done via a percentage, and there are many formulas.
+Most common is a 50% match.
 If you have better matching your plan is above average if you have lesser matching your plan is below average.

 Vesting